NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 4. TRANSPORTATION

-4.1 You are responsible for arranging your own transport to and from the event.
+4.1 You are responsible for arranging your own transport to and from the Neighbours and Nations Camp/Mission Track.
 We are unable to offer any assistance with transportation for UK residents.

-4.2 International groups must arrange their own transportation to and from Neighbours and Nations Camp, including air travel and travel between the airport and the YWAM Harpenden site.
+4.2 International groups and individuals must arrange their own transportation to and from Neighbours and Nations Camp/Mission Track, including air travel and travel between the airport and the YWAM Harpenden site.

 4.4 Neighbours and Nations Camp is held at YWAM Harpenden.
 The address is: